 “What the world needs now / is love, sweet love“, said Burt Bacharach back in the 60’s through the voice of Jackie DeShannon.
 Is love exclusively for lovers?
 Well, yes when it comes to romantic love, but shouldn’t there be a time to commemorate innocent love too?

-Apparently, Valentine’s has become the day to celebrate every kind of love, and kids should always be reminded of the importance of altruistic, human love between people.
+Apparently, Valentine’s has become the day to celebrate every kind of love at home or at school, and kids should always be reminded of the importance of altruistic, human love between people.

 Music is always the perfect way to talk about emotions and values.
 That’s why we have collected these 10+1 children’s songs that will help you explain why we should all spread the love.

 “When I am a king, you shall be queen…” / “When I am queen, you’ll be my king…“.

 Love is mutual in this song, and lovers don’t hesitate to express their emotions – in a joyful meter and a major scale!